How to set up Apache htpasswd authentication in Ubuntu

 sudo apt install apache2

-Step 2: Enable the htpasswd Utility
+Step 2: Activate the htpasswd utility

-Step 3: Create the .htpasswd File
+Step 3: Create the .htpasswd file

-- Create a New .htpasswd File:To create a new .htpasswd file and add a user, run the following command:sudo htpasswd -c /etc/apache2/.htpasswd your_username
+- To create a new .htpasswd file and add a user, run the following command:

 Replace your_username with the username you want to create.

-- Enter and Confirm the Password:After running the command, you will be prompted to enter and confirm a password for the user.The file /etc/apache2/.htpasswd will be created with the encrypted password for your_username.
+- Enter and confirm password: After running the command, you will be prompted to enter and confirm a password for the user. an /etc/apache2/.htpasswd file will be created with the encrypted password for your_name.

-- Add Additional Users (Optional):To add more users without overwriting the existing .htpasswd file, run:sudo htpasswd /etc/apache2/.htpasswd another_username
+- Add additional users (optional): To add more users without overwriting the existing .htpasswd file, execute:

-Step 4: Configure Apache for Password Protection
+Step 4: Configure Apache for password protection

-Option 1: Using .htaccess File
+Option 1: Using the .htaccess file

-- Enable .htaccess Files:If you want to use .htaccess files to set up password protection, ensure that the AllowOverride directive is set to All for the directory you want to protect.
-Edit the appropriate Apache configuration file (e.g., /etc/apache2/sites-available/000-default.conf):sudo nano /etc/apache2/sites-available/000-default.conf
+- Enabling .htaccess files: If you want to use .htaccess files to set up password protection, make sure that the AllowOverride directive is set to All for the directory you want to protect.
+Edit the appropriate Apache configuration file (for example, /etc/apache2/sites-available/000-default.conf):

 <Directory /var/www/html>